SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/connectivity.html.md

 Cumulocity accesses your Jasper Control Center account using a dedicated user that you need to create in the Control Center and configure it in Cumulocity.
 This user is used for all access from Cumulocity to Jasper Control Center, so the permissions of the user have influence on functionalities available in Cumulocity.

-Besides the user, you also need a so-called API license key and API server URL.
+Besides the user, you also need a so-called API license key (only required by Jasper) and API server URL.
 To determine your API license key and API server URL:

 * Use a Control Center administrator user to log in to your Control Center account and click "API integration" on the Control Center home page.
 * Your API license key and the API server URL are displayed on the top left.